katjagrace/katjagrace.github.io/_posts/2020-11-15-task-conflict.md

 tags: life-strategy
 comments: true
 ---
 A mundane issue that arises endlessly in my life, but which I haven't heard that much advice on: what to do when your schedule says you should do one thing, but you have momentum on a different thing?
-Or more broadly, what to do when scheduling and energy for a task conflict?
+Or more broadly, what to do when scheduling and energy for a task conflict?<!--ex-->

 People often have schedules (or other intentions around times or orders of activities), and often have momentum or excitement about activities, so I assume these also conflict for others.
 I include:
 - when a period intended for something ends, and you haven't finished it